Who is Splash?

 When can I expect my old loans to be paid off?

 It typically takes 3-14 days for your old servicer(s) to receive our payoff funds, apply them to your account, and process the payoff.
 Please check your account at your old servicer(s) to ensure that the payoffs have been applied.
 Give us a call at 1-800-349-3938 if the balance is still outstanding after 14 days and we’ll look into it for you.

 How long do I need to continue making payments with my old servicer after I refinance?

 We recommend that you continue making regular payments on the loans with your existing servicer to avoid missing a payment while the disbursement goes through.
 Any overpayment you make on your existing loan should be sent back to you by check.
 If your servicer sends the refund to Splash, we will deposit the funds into the account for your new loan.

 Does Splash offer deferments or forbearance?

 We do not advertise for deferments and forbearance.
 However, if a borrower lost his/her job, or there was an extraordinary circumstance (death, illness), we would absolutely work with the borrower on a case-by-case basis to determine the best remedy.
 If forbearance is in the interest of both parties, then interest would accrue during the forbearance period, but no payment would be due.

 What happens if I default on my loan?

 Defaulting on a loan is a very serious matter which could have an adverse effect on your personal credit score.
-Further, bankruptcy does not cancel the obligation to repay an education loan.
-If you are about to miss a loan payment, contacts us immediately to work out a repayment schedule.
+Further, it is difficult to cancel the obligation to repay an education loan in a bankruptcy.
+If you are about to miss a loan payment, contacts your lender or loan servicer immediately to work out a repayment schedule.